Photo Source: Anonymous

 |Affinity Bloc:||Southeast Asian Peoples|

 The Iu Mien are the largest of the groups who form the official Yao nationality in China.
 This group calls themselves Iu Mien or simply Mien, but in China they are widely known by their Chinese name Pan Yao.
 Little was known about this isolated group until recent years.
-In 1937 one traveler commented, "In these lofty areas are the aboriginal tribes called the Iu people, the 'Red Indians' of China.
-They are yet to be studied in detail."

 The Iu Mien language is remarkably uniform considering the wide dispersion of its speakers.
 In 1987, Iu Mien able to speak their language numbered 692,000.
 The remainder now speak Chinese.

-The Han Chinese call the Iu Mien Pan Yao after their legendary ancestor and pioneer of the Yao race, Pan Hu.
+The Han Chinese call the Iu Mien Pan Yao after their legendary ancestor and pioneer of the Yao people, Pan Hu.
 Pan can be traced in historical Chinese records as far back as the fifth century AD.
 The Chronicles of the Later Han Dynasty ("Hou Han Shu") "tells the story of Pan Hu, the pet dog of Emperor Gao Xin (2435-2365 BC) who killed his lord's arch-enemy, General Wu, the chief of the Quan Rong tribe.
 The dog was rewarded by marrying a young princess."
-Their descendants, known as "the race of Pan Hu," became the forefathers of the Iu Mien.
+Their descendants, known as Pan Hu, became the forefathers of the Iu Mien.
 At some time the Imperial Court issued The King Ping's Charter.
 This proclamation was designed to reward the Yao by perpetually releasing them from paying taxes.

 The Iu Mien are Daoists who also worship their ancestors.
 They believe Pan created the heavens and the earth.
 "After the death of King Pan the feudal court allowed his descendants to worship and make a picture of him with human features."